 Her final landing knocked one shoe off—but by the strap, it held.
 The whistle so close at her back, heaved Hermie’s shoulders and raced her heart, but she was down the embankment, tripping, tumbling to a sit.
 She put a finger inside her heel and dragged the shoe back on.

 This task was enough to think about.
 Maybe stupid accidents always happened like that…

 You got your routine out of kilter, and you didn’t have time, when it…the train…

 But what about that man in the paper the other day, the gas explosion, just from switching on a light in his kitchen?

 He wasn’t expected home.
 His wife had put her head in the oven.

-Their mother said, the three of them drinking tea round the table, “You girls!
+Their mother had said, the three of them drinking tea around the table, “You girls!
 Stop that!
 Giggling…what’s funny?”

-Or the woman…it must have been in the summer…who’d sat back against a window screen, at her own party…
+Or the woman, it must have been in the summer, who had sat back against a window screen, at her own party…

-The train thundered onwards, and when the red lights of the last car were tiny, the whistling gone prolonged and slow, the creaking of metal ticking now muted and sedate, she stood.
+The train thundered onwards, and when the red lights of the last car were tiny, the whistling gone prolonged and slow, the creak of metal now ticking muted and sedate, she stood.
 She looked, through the dark, at the bridge…and it was only a silhouette over the river.

 The Ad Said